Anna Kjellbin

-Anna Linnea Christina Kjellbin (born 16 March 1994) is a Swedish ice hockey defenceman and member of the Swedish national ice hockey team, currently playing with Luleå HF/MSSK of the Swedish Women's Hockey League (SDHL).
-The thirteenth longest-tenured player in SDHL history, she has won the SDHL championship twice.
+Anna Linnea Christina Kjellbin (born 16 March 1994) is a Swedish ice hockey defenceman for the Toronto Sceptres of the Professional Women's Hockey League (PWHL) and a member of Sweden women's national ice hockey team.
+The thirteenth longest-tenured player in Swedish Women's Hockey League (SDHL) history, she has won the SDHL championship twice.
 Kjellbin represented Sweden at the IIHF Women's World Championship in 2016 and 2017.

 Playing career

 Kjellbin grew up in Mölndal, in Göteborg, and began skating at age four.
 As a child, she participated in various sports and games, including golf, swimming, football, and chess.
 From 2008 to 2010, she split her time between the Hanhals IF women's team and the U16 boys' team.
 In her rookie Riksserien season, 2009–10, she picked up five assists in 28 games as Hanhals finished second to last.